 Find Your Goal

-What’s your reason for being in physical therapy?
-Identifying your purpose for being in good health will help you stay motivated through the long haul.
-By completing an entire course of physical therapy, you help to eliminate your pain from an injury and strengthen your muscles and joints that will help you get back to a life without pain.
-By dropping out of PT early, you are getting in the way of your own recovery and setting yourself up for potentially more painful consequences down the road.
+Identifying your purpose for being in good health helps you stay motivated through the long haul.
+By completing an entire course of physical therapy, you help to eliminate your pain from an injury.
+You also strengthen your muscles and joints that will help you get back to a life without pain.
+By dropping out of PT early, you are getting in the way of your own recovery.
+Also?
+You’re setting yourself up for potentially more painful consequences down the road.
 Working towards a functional goal will keep you focused and driven to stick to your plan of care (both in the clinic and at home).

 Know the Importance of Every Exercise

-Your physical therapist should let you know why you’re doing every single exercise in your home exercise program so you can relate it back to your functional goals.
-Whether you have a goal of getting back to the golf course, playing with your grandkids or walking without pain, every exercise you do should be geared towards that.
+Your physical therapist should let you know why you’re doing every single exercise in your home exercise program.
+This information allows you to relate it back to your functional goals.
+Whether you have a goal of getting back to the golf course, playing with your grandkids, or walking without pain, every exercise you do should be geared towards that.
 Don’t be afraid to ask your physical therapist how leg raises or clamshells are inching you closer to your goals.

 Strategize Your Time

-The number one reason patients say they have trouble completing their at home exercises is lack of time – unfortunately, most exercises only take 10 minutes a day so it’s often a case of not making the time rather than having the time.
-To carve it out, look through your schedule with your physical therapist and let them help you identify times during your day that you can squeeze in these exercises.
+The number one reason patients say they have trouble completing their at-home exercises is lack of time.
+Most exercises only take 10 minutes a day so it’s often a case of not making the time rather than having the time.
+To carve it out, look through your schedule with your physical therapist.
+Let them help you identify times during your day that you can squeeze in these exercises.

 Be Honest With Yourself

 Being honest with yourself and your PT though is much better than staying silent.
-It’s okay to admit you don’t understand the exercise or you aren’t able to do it – this is where your PT comes in!
+It’s okay to admit you don’t understand the exercise or you aren’t able to do it.
+This is where your PT comes in!
 Work with them to develop a home exercise program that works for you and will still bring you closer to your goals.

-Using a platform like BetterPT can allow you to research therapists in your area ahead of time and easily schedule an appointment via your mobile phone or computer with the one who’s the best fit for you.
+Using a platform like BetterPT allows you to research therapists in your area ahead of time.
+You can also easily schedule an appointment with the BetterPT mobile app or on your computer via the BetterPT clinic location tool with the one who’s the best fit for you.
 With direct access, you no longer need a referral from a physician before you book, making it easier than ever to see a PT.
-Finding a well-matched physical therapist will go a long way in making for more pleasant appointments and encouraging you to complete your at home exercises so you can both reach your goals.
+Finding a well-matched physical therapist will go a long way in making for more pleasant appointments and encouraging you to complete your at-home exercises so you can both reach your goals.

-Stick to the plan of care, complete your at home exercises and be on your path to feeling BETTER today.
+Stick to the plan of care, complete your at-home exercises and be on your path to feeling BETTER today.

-Clinicient INSIGHT is a unified electronic medical record (EMR), practice management and billing system intended for outpatient rehabilitation therapy facilities.
+Clinicient INSIGHT is a unified electronic medical record (EMR), practice management, and billing system intended for outpatient rehabilitation therapy facilities.